 In any kind of disaster situation, those who fail to prepare – or wait too long to prepare – will be the most vulnerable.

-We just can't know when a freak weather event or natural disaster or man-made disaster or financial meltdown might adversely affect any of us, anywhere in the world.
+We just can't know when a freak weather event, a natural or man-made disaster, or financial meltdown might adversely affect any of us, anywhere in the world.

-Some people think having a food stockpile ready for a natural disaster, economic downturn or, worse yet, a terrorist attack is something they can put off for "someday" or "never".
+Some think having a food stockpile ready for a natural disaster, economic downturn or, worse yet, a terrorist attack is something they can put off for "someday" (or never).